grzesiaaa/GeneratingRandomVariables/README.md

 ### Description

 This is a report for "Symulacje komputerowe" course at Politechnika Wrocławska, which aim was to generate random variables using some popular methods such as:
-- inverse CDF;
+- inverse CDF
-- acceptance-rejection;
+- acceptance-rejection
-- Box-Muller;
+- Box-Muller
-- polar;
+- polar
 - composition

 and check their correctness.

 Another tasks was to describe and test pseudo-random number generator.
 Detailed instructions are in instruction.pdf file.

 ### Technologies